-Students take any 12 credits of Archeology or Classics courses (including languages).
+Students take any 12 credits of Archeology or Classics courses (including Latin language courses).
 It is strongly recommended that all students take the Archeology Practicum course.
 At least one three-credit course other than the Capstone Experience must be at the 400 level.